 Is Microneedling Permanent?

-Collagen is an essential component needed to maintain skin elasticity and a youthful complexion.
-However, collagen production naturally decreases as an individual ages, and it can be challenging to increase collagen levels at home.
+However, collagen production naturally decreases with age, and it can be challenging to increase collagen levels at home.

-It uses tiny needles to poke the skin and encourages your cells to heal and renew themselves, promoting collagen production and creating a more toned appearance for the skin and muscles.
+It uses tiny needles to puncture the skin, encouraging your cells to heal and renew themselves.

 While a lot of tiny needles going into your skin may sound scary, it is considered a minimally invasive procedure that has little downtime.

-But is microneedling permanent?
-Unfortunately, microneedling results don’t last forever, and a patient will need to conduct these appointments every once in a while to maintain results.
+Unfortunately, microneedling results don’t last forever, and patients will need to undergo these appointments periodically to maintain their results.
 It can last for a couple of months with proper skin care.

 What Is Microneedling?

-Microneedling can treat various skin concerns and increase collagen production.
-For example, it can treat acne scarring, signs of aging, and even stretch marks with tiny needles.
-In addition, microneedling is used to create a smooth, even, bright, firm, and toned complexion.
+For example, it can treat acne scarring, signs of ageing, and even stretch marks with tiny needles.

-According to an article from Healthline, “the idea is that pinpricks from the procedure cause slight injury to the skin and that the skin responds by making new collagen-rich tissue.
-This new skin tissue is, in turn, more even in tone and texture.”
+According to an article from Healthline, “The idea is that pinpricks from the procedure cause slight injury to the skin and that the skin responds by making new collagen-rich tissue.

 If you’d like to see the process of microneedling in action and hear about the benefits from dermatologists, here’s a great video from U.S. Dermatology Partners on YouTube.